How to connect an engine to your warehouse

 Start with pool_size matching your expected concurrent query count (e.g. web server worker count), and set max_overflow to 50–100% of pool_size for traffic spikes.
 A recycle of 1800 seconds (30 minutes) prevents stale connections from accumulating during low-traffic periods.

-Create pools at application startup and close them at shutdown.
-Use close_pool() from adbc-poolhouse to release both the SQLAlchemy pool and the underlying ADBC source connection:
+Create the engine at application startup and close it at shutdown. close_pool() from adbc-poolhouse releases both the pool and the underlying ADBC source connection.
+The engine holds its pool as engine._pool:

 # Startup